imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

 - 3 of 5 Gnosis Multi-Signature Wallet, Using an "Offline Computer"
  1. Setup/boot your Air-Gapped Offline Computer
  2. Boot Tails OS via USB on your Offline Computer
  3. Setup 5 *Level 2* software or hardware wallets.
-Record those 5 account addresses.
+Record those 5 account addresses offline.
  4. Open https://wallet.gnosis.pm/ in a secured browser on an online computer.
  5. Use your Ledger Nano S to activate the wallet dApp
  6. Select “new”.